Jessica: You didn't "catch" me, Mr. Valiant. You were set up to take those pictures.

 - In Harry Potter and the Cracked Reservoir, Harry, in order to protect Ginny, arranges for a few Death Eater kids to overhear them arguing about a fake prophecy, one claiming harm to Ginny will result in Harry unlocking his full potential.

-- Loved And Lost: Prince Jewelius uses the Changeling invasion to steal Equestria's throne and exile the princesses as well as Twilight's friends and brother.
-One week later, the Big Bad decides to lure them all back, so Commander Hildread and Lieutenant Shackle go to the lair Spike's taking residence in.
-They act like they're secretly searching for escaped Changelings, suggesting that they are impersonating as Jewelius and planning to have revenge on Twilight who gets no special protection.
+- Loved and Lost: Prince Jewelius uses the Changeling invasion to steal Equestria's throne and exile the princesses as well as Twilight's friends and brother.
+One week later, the Big Bad decides to lure them all back, so Commander Hildread and Lieutenant Shackle go to the lair Spike is taking residence in.
+They act like they're secretly searching for escaped Changelings, suggesting that they are impersonating Jewelius and planning to have revenge on Twilight who gets no special protection.
 Hearing this prompts Spike to gather together the other exiled heroes, and they all return to Canterlot, intending to redeem themselves by helping Twilight.
 All according to the plan of Jewelius.

 - In The Lavender Hill Mob, Holland and Pendlebury publicly discuss that they left the safe open.
 They wait in the building at night, and when thieves break in, they recruit them into their criminal scheme.

 - In Midway (a World War II Dramatization), American Navy Intelligence deduce that the Japanese are planning on targeting two sites, coded A-F and A-O. The air base on Midway Island is instructed to radio in the clear that its fresh water condenser is broken in the hope that the Japanese intercept it and radio this update to Fleet Command.
 The Japanese fall for it and the US Navy had the confirmation they needed: A-F is Midway Island.